 Simply having the benefit isn’t enough.
 To maximize it, you need a strategy focused on the highest-value redemptions.

 - Target the Points Gap: The value of Fly Premium is directly proportional to the points difference between cabins.
-A long-haul Business Class seat (100,000+ pts) booked for an Economy price (60,000 pts) is a ~40,000-point saving – worth roughly 4,000 kr at a conservative valuation.
+A long-haul Business Class round-trip (120,000 pts after the Dec 2025 price increase) booked for an Economy price (60,000 pts) is a 60,000-point saving – worth roughly 6,000 kr at a conservative valuation.

 - Chase Top Tier (200,000+ Points): This is the holy grail.
 Unlimited worldwide Business Class for Economy points is the single most valuable perk in the Nordic points ecosystem.
 Focus your earning (flights, card spend, EuroBonus Everyday) to hit and maintain this level.

-- Exploit the New 75k Tier (from Dec 2025): This is a game-changer for European travel.
-Unlimited Business Class on intra-Europe routes for Economy points makes the SAS Mastercard Premium a must-have for frequent regional travelers.
+- Exploit the 75k Tier: This is a game-changer for European travel.
+Unlimited access to SAS’s new European Business Class (launched October 2025, with dedicated cabin, blocked middle seats, and lounge access) for Economy points makes the SAS Mastercard Premium a must-have for frequent regional travelers.

-- Use Plus When Business is Unavailable: If your preferred long-haul Business Class flight has no award space, booking SAS Plus for the Economy price is still an exceptional value, offering significantly more comfort.
+- Use Premium Economy When Business is Unavailable: If your preferred long-haul Business Class flight has no award space, booking Premium Economy for the Economy price (available at the 125k tier) is still an exceptional value, offering significantly more comfort.

 Reality-tested Examples

-- Long-haul where Business is ~40–60k points more than Economy → Fly Premium can save that entire gap.
+- Long-haul where Business is 60k points more than Economy (e.g., 120k vs 60k RT to Asia/North America) → Fly Premium saves the entire gap.

-- Intra-Europe where Business is ~10–20k more than Economy → frequent travelers extract recurring value all year, especially after the 75k tier kicks in (Dec 1, 2025).
+- Intra-Europe where Business is ~10–20k more than Economy → frequent travelers extract recurring value all year with the 75k tier.

 Fly Premium vs Amex 2-for-1